-During most of the year, we have a large wooden sign that sits on our fireplace mantle.
+We have a large wooden sign that hangs in our family room.
 It says:

 “Let us be silent, so that we may hear the whisper of God.”

 Ralph Waldo Emerson